 However this review, despite giving a low score, is still useful and appreciated for being helpful:

 This comment may help XTreme Builder users avoid using the plugin in the first place, and also provide me with some valuable feedback where I have the chance to correct any issues for users of that theme.

 Lesson learned: Sometimes low scoring reviews can be among the most helpful.

 Some users will give you a bad review for excluding certain features in the free version of your plugin

 This is a little subjective depending on who you ask.
 But I felt that this review…

 Sorry, but if defining defaults requires buying a PRO version, then it is probably not worth the trouble.

 …was not 100% justified.
 To me this is really the user disagreeing with the choices I made when building the free and pro versions of the plugins, and a particular feature they wanted was not in the free version.

-A WordPress moderator disagreed with my assessment and the review stands.
-It’s still worth mentioning here for other plugin developers to be wary of.
+And even though a WordPress moderator disagreed with my assessment, the review stands.
+But it’s still worth mentioning here for what it’s worth.

 Lesson learned: You can’t make everyone happy, and sometimes you have to agree to disagree.